flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteBackupPlan
-### Deletes a backup plan.
+> Deletes a backup plan.
 A backup plan can only be deleted after all associated selections of resources have been deleted.
 Deleting a backup plan deletes the current version of a backup plan.
-Previous versions, if any, will still exist.
+Previous versions, if any, will still exist.<br/>

 #### Input Parameters
 * `backupPlanId` - _required_